Montreal International Jazz Festival

-The cheapest accommodation options I could find in and around Montreal during the festival period (Late June – Early July) are shown below (Full list here.):
+The cheapest accommodation options I could find in and around Montreal during the festival period (Late June – Early July) are shown below (Click HERE for a complete list):

-*** Hotel prices rise exponentially as you get closer to the festival date.
-Book early. ***
+*** Hotel prices rise exponentially as you get closer to the festival dates.
+Book early to avoid disappointment. ***

-If you are on a super shoe-string budget you can always check out HostelWorld and get a bed in Montreal for as little as $17.79! - (Private rooms $21.97+)
+If you are on a super shoe-string budget then search HostelWorld and get a bed in Montreal for as little as $17.79! - (Private rooms $21.97+)

 Note that there is NO TENT CAMPING at the Montreal International Jazz Festival.
 However, if you really did want to stay in the ‘wilderness’ you could check out the Montreal South KOA camp-grounds which aren’t too far from the festival.